exonum/exonum-client/README.md

 Hexadecimal value of the length of `32` bytes.

-Parameter `fixed: true` should be used.

 ```
 var CustomType = Exonum.newType({
     size: 32,
     fields: {
-        somePublicKey: {type: Exonum.PublicKey, size: 32, from: 0, to: 32, fixed: true}
+        somePublicKey: {type: Exonum.PublicKey, size: 32, from: 0, to: 32}
     }
 });
 ```